AmaWaterways vs. Viking: A Travel Agent’s Honest Comparison (2026)

 Viking's Longships are designed for uniformity.
 That's not a criticism — it means that if you've sailed on one, you know exactly what to expect on the next one.
 Clean lines, natural light, functional Scandinavian interiors, and the iconic Aquavit Terrace for al fresco dining.
 The cabins typically run 135–205 square feet.

 AmaWaterways ships are more varied by design and slightly smaller in passenger count — around 150–164 guests on most European vessels versus Viking's 190.
-Cabin sizes run 160–235 square feet on standard ships, and the line is well known for its twin balcony cabins, which combine a French balcony and a full outdoor balcony in a single stateroom.
+Cabin sizes run 160–235 square feet on standard ships, and the line is well known for its twin balcony cabins, which combine a French balcony (sorta like sliding glass doors but with a barrier that prevents you from stepping out) and a full outdoor balcony in a single stateroom.
 If you want to wake up and watch the Rhine drift by without fully getting out of bed, that configuration is hard to beat.

 AmaWaterways also operates the AmaMagna, which is double the width of a standard river ship.
 Four dining venues, bigger suites, more outdoor space — it's a genuinely different product, and worth discussing if you're traveling as a group or celebrating something significant.